Time switch

-A time switch (also called a timer switch, or simply timer) is a timer that operates an electric switch controlled by the timing mechanism.
+A time switch (also called a timer switch, or simply timer) is a device that operates an electric switch controlled by a timer.

 Intermatic introduced its first time switch in 1945, which was used for "electric signs, store window lighting, apartment hall lights, stokers, and oil and gas burners."
 A consumer version was added in 1952.

 The switch may be connected to an electric circuit operating from mains power, including via a relay or contactor; or low voltage, including battery-operated equipment in vehicles.
 It may be built into power circuits (as with a central heating or water heater timer), plugged into a wall outlet with equipment plugged into the timer instead of directly into the power point; or built into equipment.